OUTDOOR CLASSROOM

 Children use real objects to translate abstract ideas into concrete form.
 The example above, the binomial cube, physically represents a mathematical equation, which is (a + b)³ = (a + b) (a + b) (a + b) = a³ + 3a²b + 3ab² + b³.

-Outdoor learning prioritized
+OPPORTUNITIES FOR Outdoor learning

 Committed professionals